Omikhleia/markdown.sile/examples/introduction.md

 (And likewise for the Pandoc AST or Djot processing.)

 A "resilient style file" is also generated.
 It can be modified to change many styling decisions and adapt the output at convenience.

+### Advanced usage from existing documents

+While direct conversion from the command line may be adequate for very simple workflows, there are a number of things usually best addressed by using some kind of "wrapper" document.

+This package collection provides several ways for including Markdown or Djot content in documents written in SIL syntax, the default mark-up language provided by SILE.
+These are described further in this guide.

+The resilient collection also introduces a "master document" format, streamlining several usual tasks.
+Give it a chance, and you may even end up producing a book with SILE without a single statement in SIL.

 ### Credits